 Call of Duty: Modern Warfare

-Whether Call of Duty: Modern Warfare is better than Black Ops 4 is still up for debate, but the newer game will always have the most active playerbase, making it an easy recommendation for most Call of Duty stans.
+Whether Call of Duty: Modern Warfare is better than Black Ops 4 is still up for debate, but the newer game will always have the most active playerbase, making it an easy recommendation for most Call of Duty fans.
 Modern Warfare surprised players and critics this year by actually including a half-decent campaign mode, giving those lone wolves a reason to pick up this year’s iteration.
-What we lose by having a campaign, however, is the classic Zombies mode: though with a Battle Royale mode seemingly being patched in at a later date, there’s a chance the undead could come shuffling back yet.
-Either way, with a supposed 200 maps due to release over its lifespan, both single and multiplayer Call of Duty fanatics will find something to enjoy here.
+What we lose by having a campaign, however, is the classic Zombies mode — though Warzone, its battle royale mode certainly makes up for this.
+With a supposed 200 maps due to release over its lifespan, both single and multiplayer Call of Duty fanatics will find something to enjoy here.